 On July 11, 2018, David was released from prison without any bail.
 A three judge panel of the United States Court of Appeals for the Second Circuit unanimously agreed with Senior United States District Court Judge Robert Sweet’s “thorough and well-reasoned analysis” that Centurion had presented “credible and compelling” evidence of David’s innocence.

 Unfortunately David’s case is still not over.
-The Bronx District Attorney’s Office told the court last week that it needs time to determine if it is going to attempt to retry David – we are back in Court on September 18.
+Currently, the Bronx District Attorney’s Office is deciding if it is going to attempt to retry David.
+We will keep our supporters updated on David’s progress.